r2c-CSE/semgrep-utilities/README.md

 Utility to convert Semgrep JSON output (--json --time --output timing.json) to CSV.
 Useful to verify time consumption per file and rule.

 Steps:
-* Generate a json report when running semgrep adding the following flags: --json --time --output timing.json
+* Generate a json report when running semgrep, adding the following flags: --json --time --output timing.json
 * Copy timing.json report to folder utilities/input
 * Run script:
 ```
 python3 utilities/convert_timing_output_json_to_csv/convert_timing_output_json_to_csv.py
 ```
-**_NOTE:_** The input to the script (the semgrep output) should be named timing.json or you can change it in the python script.
+**_NOTE:_** The input to the script (the semgrep output) should be named timing.json, or you can change it in the Python script.

 Example input (semgrep output):
 ```